skylarbpayne/rag-evaluation/talk_outline.md

 ```
 Input → Chunking → Indexing → Retrieval → Generation → Output
 ```
-Each stage can "leak" - and you need to know where.
+Each stage can break down, and you need to know where.

 ### Real Example: "Wrong Answer" Diagnosis
 **Problem**: System says "The company was founded in 2020" when correct answer is 2019.